cognitivetech/ollama-ebook-summary/README.md

 #### Mistral 7b Instruct v0.2 Result

 I won't say mistral does it perfect every single time, but more often than not, this is my result.
 Even compared to GPT3.5 response, you might agree that this is better.
+(Admittedly, now that I'm building a dataset for the task, I notice a lot more irregularities than I'd prefer.)

 ![https://cdn.hackernoon.com/images/Rk2O4CvaIxXhLpeRRXGUqtJXRKf1-g6b2mcy.webp](https://cdn.hackernoon.com/images/Rk2O4CvaIxXhLpeRRXGUqtJXRKf1-g6b2mcy.webp)\
 *7b GOAT?*